mohamedjasmin/lothoriold/README.md

-#Website for Team Project
+# Website for Team Project - Team 16

-##Website can be accessed at: (https://www.lothori.com) or (https://mohamedjasmin.github.io/lothori/)
+## Website can be accessed at: (https://www.lothori.com) or (https://mohamedjasmin.github.io/lothori/)